Gieveppix/DecentraGoGo/README.md

 ## Interactions

-- **Creators:** Campaign creators set stretch goals and propose deadline extensions to improve campaign flexibility.
+- **Creators:** Campaign creators set stretch goals, propose deadline extensions, and share project updates to improve campaign flexibility and transparency.
-- **Contributors:** Contributors provide financial support to campaigns and vote on proposed deadline extensions.
+- **Contributors:** Contributors provide financial support to campaigns, vote on proposed deadline extensions, and stay informed through project updates.
 - **Stretch Goals:** Automated tracking and achievement of stretch goals based on contribution milestones.
 - **Deadline Extensions:** Extensions are approved through community consensus, enabling campaigns to adapt to changing circumstances.
+- **Project Updates:** Enhance transparency and engagement by allowing project creators to share updates with contributors.

 DecentraGoGo facilitates a collaborative and transparent crowdfunding ecosystem, empowering creators to achieve their goals and contributors to shape the future of projects they support.

-For detailed usage instructions and the web interface, please refer to the project's documentation.

-## Installation

-To install DecentraGoGo and explore its features, follow the installation instructions provided in the project's repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---